brainstem-org/brainstem_support/docs/datamodel/schemas/coordinates.md

 | `Y angle` | Y angle (degrees): Angle of tilt around the Y-axis, in degrees, indicating the lateral tilt relative to the central axis of the surface. |
 | `Depth` | Depth (mm): Depth in millimeters, measuring the perpendicular distance below the surface plane, used for setting the penetration depth of an instrument. |
 | `Rotation` | Rotation (degrees): Rotation around the vertical axis through the point of interest, in degrees, used to adjust the orientation of the instrument or device. |

+## Coordinates API access
+The API allows for programmable access to Coordinates, enabling you to read, edit, and delete coordinates through the API.
+Learn more about the coordinates' fields and data structure on the [Coordinates API page]({{"api/modules/coordinates/"|absolute_url}}).